 Membership Drive Edition of the Jazz Break at Noon

-KRTU's Spring 2022 Membership Drive began on Friday, March 25, and will conclude on Friday, April 8.
-This week we ask for your contribution during the Jazz Break at Noon, take listener requests, and say thank you with plenty of your favorite recordings from local, national, and international artists, while indulging in some of the irresistible slices of vinyl that make up our core sound.
+KRTU's Fall 2022 Membership Drive began on September 23, and will conclude Friday, October 7.
+This week we ask for your contribution during the Jazz Break at Noon, take listener requests, and say thank you with plenty of your favorite recordings from local, national, and international artists, while indulging in some of the cracklin' slices of vinyl that make up our core sound.